tdulcet/AutoPrimeNet/README.md

                         PrimeNet or TF1G
   -m, --mlucas          Get assignments for Mlucas.
   -g, --gpuowl          Get assignments for GpuOwl.
   --prpll               Get assignments for PRPLL.
-PRPLL is not PrimeNet
-                        server compatible and is thus not yet fully supported.
   --cudalucas           Get assignments for CUDALucas.
   --mfaktc              Get assignments for mfaktc.
   --mfakto              Get assignments for mfakto.
   --num-workers=NUM_WORKERS
-                        Number of workers (CPU Cores/GPUs), Default: 1 -c CPU, --cpu-num=CPU
+                        Number of workers (CPU Cores/GPUs), Default: 1 -n NUM_CACHE, --num-cache=NUM_CACHE
-                        CPU core or GPU number to get assignments for,
-                        Default: 0.
-Deprecated in favor of the --dir option.
-  -n NUM_CACHE, --num-cache=NUM_CACHE
                         Number of assignments to cache, Default: 0.
 Deprecated in favor of the --days-work option.